EnterpriseDB/tpa/docs/src/index.md

 TPAexec supports a [variety of configuration options](configure-instance.md), so you can do a lot just by editing config.yml and re-running provision/deploy/test.
-If you do need to go beyond what TPAexec already supports implemented, you can write
+If you do need to go beyond what TPAexec already supports, you can write

 * [Custom commands](tpaexec-commands.md), which make it simple to write playbooks to run on the cluster.
 Just create